bbbradsmith/hatariB/README.md

       * In rare cases, inserting a unusually large new disk may increase the needed savestate size and cause a failure to save.
 You can eject the disk and try reducing the savestate size before trying again.
 (RetroArch has a limitation that savestate size must be fixed, determined at Load Content time.)
       * It is generally recommended to use M3U playlists instead of *Load New Disk* when possible ([tutorial](https://docs.retroachievements.org/Multi-Disc-Games-Tutorial/)).
   * Hard Disk modifications are written directly to their source files, and are not included in savestates.
-  * If you increase the size of memory, you should close and restart the core before using savestates, to allow RetroArch to update the savestate size.
+  * If you increase the size of memory, you should close content and restart the core before using savestates, to allow RetroArch to update the savestate size.
+  * For run-ahead or netplay disable *System > Floppy Savestate Safety Save* to prevent high disk activity.
+* Netplay:
+  * Disable *System > Floppy Savestate Safety Save* to prevent unnecessary disk activity.
+  * Disable *Input > Host Mouse Enabled* and *Input > Host Keyboard Enabled*, because RetroArch netplay does not send this activity over the network.
+Instead, use the onscreen keyboard and gamepad to operate the ST keyboard and mouse.
+  * Make sure your core options match, especially the TOS image, before attempting to connect.
+  * Savestate store/restore is CPU intensive for this core, so rapid inputs (especially using an analog stick) have the potential to cause slowdown or stutter.
 * Quirks:
-  * For netplay or run-ahead, *Advanced > Floppy Savestate Safety Save* should be disabled to reduce disk activity during their frequent savestate rollbacks.
   * Restoring a savestate, or using netplay/run-ahead into the pause or one-shot keyboard will have an outdated/blank background until unpaused, as Hatari can't rebuild the image until it runs a frame.
 We could consider adding the framebuffer to the savestate to prevent this, though it would significantly increase the data size.
   * If the on-screen keyboard confirm/cancel buttons aren't mapped to dedicated buttons, you might end up suddenly holding the underlying button when the keyboard closes.
 (Inputs from buttons mapped to the on-screen keyboard are suppressed while it remains open.)
-  * RetroArch netplay does not send host keyboard/mouse input over the network.
-For netplay I recommend disabling the host keyboard and mouse in the core options, then only sending keyboard input via the on-screen keyboard instead.
+  * Though the on-screen keyboard is available in [several language layouts](https://tho-otto.de/keyboards/), for your physical keyboard there aren't any direct configuration options, currently.
+RetroArch ignores the OS keyboard layout, and [all keys report as-if in US layout](https://github.com/libretro/RetroArch/issues/13838) (e.g. German Z reports as RETROK_y).
+Because of this, if you pick a TOS that matches your keyboard language, the mappings are likely to be mostly compatible.
+Otherwise, if you need finer control of the mapping, RetroArch's *Input* settings can be used to remap individual keys.
-  * The *Floppy Disk List* pause screen won't display unicode filenames correctly, though they can still be viewed through RetroArch's *Disk Control* menu.
+  * The *Floppy Disk List* pause screen won't display unicode filenames correctly, though they can still be viewed through RetroArch's *Disk Control* menu when the selected drive is ejected.
-  * You can use *Load New Disk* or *M3U* playlists to load the same floppy multiple times, or multiple floppies with the same name.
-This mostly works okay, but a savestate restore might be unable to identify which of them was actually inserted.
   * There is no way to designate individual floppy disks as read-only.
 In Hatari this was detected by the host filesystem's read-only attribute on the file, but in Libretro this information is not available.
 The *Advanced > Write Protect Floppy Disks* provides a coarse way to override this.
 However, note that any modifications to the file are saved to a copy in the user's *saves/* folder, so the original floppy image is never modified, regardless of setting.
+  * You can use *Load New Disk* or *M3U* playlists to load the same floppy multiple times, or multiple floppies with the same name.
+This mostly works okay, but a savestate restore might be unable to identify which of them was actually inserted.
   * If *IPF* support is enabled, an *M3U* playlist can also be used to load the *RAW* format supported by that library.
 I kept it out of the associated file types list because I have not yet encountered dumps in this format.
-  * Though the on-screen keyboard is available in [several language layouts](https://tho-otto.de/keyboards/), for your physical keyboard there aren't any direct configuration options, currently.
-RetroArch ignores the OS keyboard layout, and [all keys report as-if in US layout](https://github.com/libretro/RetroArch/issues/13838) (e.g. German Z reports as RETROK_y).
-Because of this, if you pick a TOS that matches your keyboard language, the mappings are likely to be mostly compatible.
-Otherwise, if you need finer control of the mapping, RetroArch's *Input* settings can be used to remap individual keys.
-  * The *CPU Clock Rate* setting is only applied at boot/reset.
-It cannot be changed on-the-fly like in stand-alone Hatari.
+  * The *Advanced > CPU Clock Rate* core option is only applied at boot/reset, but you can *CPU Speed* to a gamepad button in the *RetroPad* core options to change it while running.

 ## History